 Weeds are the bane of every gardener’s existence.
 Is it too much to ask for a weed-free, colorful, and tidy garden?
 If you ask a weed, it would say, “Well, yes.”
 But we say a resounding “No!”
 What if you could stop those pesky weeds before they actually get going?
-While it does take time and persistence, organic weed control is within your reach, and we’ve rounded up our best tips for getting (and keeping) them out.
+While it does take time and persistence, organic weed control for gardens is within your reach, and we’ve rounded up our best tips for getting (and keeping) them out.
 So watch out, nutgrass, dandelions, and crabgrass — we’ve got our eyes on you!

 What Do Weeds Need to Survive?